wiaandev/rust-stash/README.md

 ### Project Description

-Welcome to RustStash!
+Welcome to rust-stash!
 This is a receptionists management portal that I built using React, PHP & MySQL.
 It is a CRUD-system that can create, read, update & delete.

 ### Built With